LSeu-Open/Lab-Libraries/README.md

 A curated collection of tutorials, resources, and knowledge sharing for my lab.

 I believe that everyone should have access to high-quality learning resources, regardless of their level of expertise.
-That's why we've organized this content into four levels, each designed to cater to different needs and skill sets.
+That's why I've organized this content into four levels, each designed to cater to different needs and skill sets.

 🟩 **Beginner** : Foundational knowledge is essential for success.
 Learn the basics and get started with ease.